cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Introduction {#introduction}

-Many cryptographic protocols require a procedure which encodes arbitrary input, e.g., a password, to a point on an elliptic curve (EC).
+Many cryptographic protocols require a procedure which encodes arbitrary input, e.g., a password, to a point on an elliptic curve.
 This procedure is known as hashing to an elliptic curve.
 Prominent examples of cryptosystems that hash to elliptic curves include Simple Password Exponential Key Exchange
 {{J96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based